openstack/ossa/doc/source/index.rst

   Team and the affected product leads, but once remediated, all vulnerabilities will be public.

-* Responsible Disclosure: As part of our commitment to work with the security community, the Team will ensure that proper credit is given to security researchers who responsibly report issues in OpenStack.
+* Coordinated Disclosure: As part of our commitment to work with the security community, the Team will ensure that proper credit is given to security researchers who responsibly report issues in OpenStack.